-The morality.
-This is a very broad criticism that has a lot of facets.
-For one thing, the badguys are all strawman chaotic evil, and the goodguys aren't even that good.
-They're lawful neutral at best (I argue that point in a separate article).
-Now a flawed goodguy is normally a fine thing, but only when they're portrayed to be flawed.
-The Jedi are portrayed to be essentially perfect in the canon films.
+Star Wars morality is perverse in several ways.
+The badguys are all strawman chaotic evil, and the designated heroes are hardly good themselves (I argue that point in a separate article).
+Flawed goodguys are cool, but only when their flaws are portrayed as such.
+The Jedi are portrayed to be essentially perfect in the canon films; every time the story acknowledges a Jedi did something wrong, it's portrayed to be because it was against the Jedi way.
 Not to mention it's statist, but that's to be expected.
-The intense black-and-white framing with no grey is also unfortunate.
+The intense black-and-white framing of good and evil with no grey is also unfortunate.

 The force is a fluffy magic system.
 This problem shows itself in many ways, so I'll just give one example: why can't Jedi fly?
 We know they have self-telekinesis.

-The droid rights problem (see the Solo section at the bottom).
-The droids in Star Wars are pretty clearly supposed to be sentient, but they seem to have no rights - none of the heroes ever object to them being sold as property by the Jawas in the beginning of A New Hope, never having a say in anything, or the practice of regularly wiping their memories.
+The droid rights problem (more on this in the Solo section).
+The droids in Star Wars are pretty clearly supposed to be sentient, but aren't treated as such by the "goodguys"; none of the heroes - or even the droids themselves - ever object to them being sold as property by the Jawas in the beginning of A New Hope, never having a say in anything, or the practice of wiping their memories.

 The same thing applies to clones: no rights, they're bred to be soldiers and either don't have a choice in the matter or there are magically never any who don't want to do this.
 What's that?
 They explore this in the Clone Wars show?
-Yeah, but they don't address the obvious implication that um, the Republic is evil.
+Yeah, but they don't address the obvious implication that um, the Republic is evil even by statist standards.